-In 1993 a single female, born at the Auckland Island, started to breed on the Otago peninsula.
-Since 1993 32 pups have been born at the Otago peninsular with the original females daughter, grand daughters and great-grand daughters now breeding there.
+In 1993 a single female, born at the Auckland Islands, started to breed on the Otago peninsula.
+From 1993 to 2014, 63 pups have been born at the Otago peninsula with the original female's daughter, granddaughters and great-granddaughters now breeding there.
 Breeding is also occurring in small numbers on Stewart Island.

 Haul-out sites are more widespread and extend to Macquarie Island in the south to Stewart Island and the islands of Foveaux Strait.

 Sea lions favour sandy beaches as haul-out areas.
 On warm summer days they will flick sand over themselves to try to keep cool.
 Females with pups will often move well inland on islands using vegetation or forest for shelter.

 Recent population estimates set the total population at about 10,000 and declining.
 This makes the New Zealand sea lion the rarest sea lion species in the world.
 Apart from the Australian sea lion (whose population is estimated to be 10,000-15,000), all other sea lion species are in the hundreds of thousands!